brettchalupa/brettchalupa.github.io/about.md

 harsh, but the people are nice, the food is good, and the quality of life is high.

-My goal is to build software that people find useful.
+My goal is to build software in a sustainable manner.
 I want to be able to build wonderful experiences from top to bottom, from the design to the code.

+Lately I have been learning Go, which is a nice change of pace from Ruby.

-Aside from building software, I enjoy cooking, reading, play video games, and walking.
+Aside from building software, I enjoy cooking, reading, drawing, and walking.

 Cooking feels like a stark contrast to building software because within an hour